kubernetes-sigs/kubespray/docs/dns-stack.md

 configures for K8s cluster.

-Also note, existing records will be purged from the `/etc/resolv.conf`, including base/head/cloud-init config files and those that come from dhclient.
+Also note, existing records will be purged from the `/etc/resolv.conf`, including resolvconf's base/head/cloud-init config files and those that come from dhclient.
 This is required for hostnet pods networking and for [kubelet to not exceed search domains limits](https://github.com/kubernetes/kubernetes/issues/9229).

-New search, nameserver records and options will be defined from the aforementioned vars:
+Instead, new domain, search, nameserver records and options will be defined from the aforementioned vars:
-* Via resolvconf's head file, if resolvconf installed.
+* Superseded via dhclient's DNS update hook.
-* Via dhclient's DNS update hook.
+* Generated via cloud-init (CoreOS only).
-* Via cloud-init (CoreOS only).
+* Statically defined in the `/etc/resolv.conf`, if none of above is applicable.
-* Statically in the `/etc/resolv.conf`, if none of above is applicable.
+* Resolvconf's head/base files are disabled from populating anything into the `/etc/resolv.conf`.

 DNS configuration details
 -------------------------